PostHog/posthog.com/contents/handbook/engineering/product-engineering.md

 Look for evidence that users have _actually done anything_ about the problems they say they have.

-People want to be likeable, so they'll often say they want what you're working on, even if they don't.
+People want to be likable, so they'll often say they want what you're working on, even if they don't.
 Lots of features or products are nice-to-have versus must have.
 When something is a nice-to-have, people will act interested but won't get around to actually using it.

 Ask things like: